-Studio City is a large-scale cinematically-themed integrated entertainment, retail and gaming resort located in Cotai, with gaming facilities, luxury hotel offerings and various entertainment, retail and food and beverage outlets to attract a diverse range of customers, with a current focus on the mass market segment and complemented with junket and premium direct VIP rolling chip operations in Asia and, in particular, from Greater China.
-In January 2019, Melco Resorts Macau informed Studio City Entertainment Limited that it will cease VIP gaming operations at the Studio City Casino in January 2020.
-In January 2020, Studio City announced that Melco Resorts Macau would continue VIP rolling chip operations at the Studio City Casino until January 15, 2021, subject to early termination with 30 days' prior notice.
+Studio City is a large-scale cinematically-themed integrated resort located in Cotai, with gaming facilities, luxury hotel offerings and various entertainment, retail and food and beverage outlets to attract a diverse range of customers, with a current focus on the mass market segment and complemented with junket and premium direct VIP rolling chip operations in Asia.
+In December 2020, Studio City announced that Melco Resorts Macau would continue VIP rolling chip operations at the Studio City Casino until December 31, 2021, subject to early termination with 30 days' prior notice.
 Studio City opened its doors to customers in October 2015.
 In October 2018, Studio City listed its SC ADS on the New York Stock Exchange, following which we continued to retain a majority equity interest in SCI.
-In 2019, Studio City had an average of approximately 293 gaming tables and 947 gaming machines.
-For the years ended December 31, 2019, 2018 and 2017, net revenues generated from Studio City amounted to US\$1,355.3 million, US\$1,368.4 million and US\$1,363.4 million, representing 23.6%, 26.4% and 25.8% of our total net revenues, respectively.
+In 2020, excluding gaming tables and gaming machines that were not in operation due to government-mandated closures or social distancing measures in relation to the COVID-19 outbreak, Studio City had an average of approximately 282 gaming tables and 586 gaming machines.
+For the years ended December 31, 2020, 2019 and 2018, operating revenues generated from Studio City amounted to US\$266.5 million, US\$1,355.3 million and US\$1,368.4 million, representing 15.4%, 23.6% and 26.4% of our total operating revenues, respectively.